MiriamNeubauer/skej/README.md

 ## 🏆 Competition Submission
-Note: The epics and app code are from an alternative implementation idea and not relevant.
+Note: The epics and app code are from an alternative implementation idea (:.
+Ignore.

 **One-sentence description:** Skej is a decentralized scheduling protocol that enables privacy-preserving meeting coordination between ENS addresses using ZK proofs on Zircuit, with token payments for premium scheduling features and AI agent services.